What Are the Costs for Medicare Part D?

 You can apply online at www.socialsecurity.gov/extrahelp or call Social Security at 1-800-772-1213 (TTY users 1-800-325-0778).
 Social Security representatives are available Monday through Friday, from 7AM to 7PM.

 What other costs do Medicare Part D plans have?

-A standard Medicare-contracted Part D drug plan includes a certain period of time in which you are responsible for covering 100% of your drug costs until the deductible amount is satisfied.
-The standard deductible amount decreased from $325 in 2013 to $310 in 2014.
-This is considered the maximum amount that you will have to cover out-of-pocket before the plan begins coverage.
+A standard Medicare Part D Prescription Drug Plan includes a certain period of time in which you are responsible for covering 100% of your drug costs, until the deductible amount is satisfied.
+The standard Medicare Part D deductible amount decreased to $310 in 2014, from $325 in 2013.
+This is the maximum amount that you will have to cover out-of-pocket before the plan begins coverage.
 After you spend an amount equal to the deductible, you will pay a copayment (or a coinsurance fee representing a percentage of the drug's full price) for a covered drug.
-Some Part D drug plans waive the deductible or reduce it to a lower amount.
+Some Medicare Part D drug plans waive the deductible or reduce it to a lower amount.

-PlanPrescriber highly recommends that you use our Part D plan comparison tool or similar tool to objectively compare your annual Part D drug coverage costs (i.e. premiums, deductibles, and out-of-pocket expenses) among Part D plans for the drugs you are currently taking.
-By evaluating all your medication-related spending, you can make a more informed choice on what Part D plan may be right for you.
+You will want to compare annual Medicare Part D drug coverage costs (including premiums, deductibles, and out-of-pocket expenses) among the various plans available in your area.
+By evaluating all of your medication-related spending, you can make a more informed choice on what Medicare Part D plan may be right for you.